pranalipy/data/src/README.md

 ## Publish
-Data tables are made available for use via the `publish.py` script which uploads the files to a file server and creates the different versions of the datasets (like date subsets, the master table, JSON formatted files, etc.).
-Data is published automatically by the CI server with every change to the master branch; to run the publish step locally, simply execute this script from the `src` directory:
+Data tables are made available for use via the `publish.py` script which uploads the files to a file server and creates the different versions of the datasets (like date subsets, the main table, JSON formatted files, etc.).
+Data is published automatically by the CI server with every change to the main branch; to run the publish step locally, simply execute this script from the `src` directory:
 ```sh
 python publish.py
 ```